 Why do Australians keep opening cool restaurants in New York?
 Not entirely sure, but we’ll keep going to them.
 Dante took the space of a famous old Greenwich Village cafe (also called Dante), and turned it into a fun, casual, extremely useful and impressively tasty restaurant.
 Points for history, and also points for negronis on tap.

 Mimi might be the straight-up sexiest restaurant in New York.
-If that makes you picture some rooftop lounge with views of the Empire State Building and shiny leather booths and elevator music in the background, we don't mean that kind of "sexy."
-Mimi is legitimately sexy, in an actual "let's have sex" way, thanks to a combination of attractive French waiters, tightly packed tables, and a marble bar that turns out ice-cold martinis.
-The food is funky - expect foie gras and monkfish liver to be on the constantly changing menu at any time.
+If that makes you picture some rooftop lounge with views of the Empire State Building and shiny leather booths and elevator music in the background, we don’t mean that kind of “sexy.”
+Mimi is legitimately sexy thanks to a combination of attractive French waiters, tightly packed tables, and a marble bar that turns out ice-cold martinis.
+The food is funky, modern French stuff like beef tartare with quail yolk.

 Whether you’re just starting to really get to know someone or you’ve known them for a while, it can never hurt to remind someone that you know where the cool sh*t is.
-Point your date night in the direction of Wildair and we can pretty much guarantee your dinner company will be impressed.
-On first glance, Wildair just looks like a casual wine bar - but the food here also happens to be pretty incredible.
+So point your date night in the direction of Wildair.
+On first glance, it just looks like a casual wine bar - but the food here also happens to be pretty incredible.
 If your ideal date night includes interesting wine, interesting food, and the feeling of being much more French than you actually are, get involved.
 Know that you can’t make reservations, but it’ll be worth the wait.

 The essential Upper East Side date night restaurant, Uva won’t change your life, but it will provide you a nice, mildly romantic evening with solid Italian food on 2nd Avenue.
 If you can, sit in the garden.